Missouri River Valley: Flooding

 Channeling and levee construction have altered how floods affect the Missouri River Valley.
 Several large floods have affected the valley since Europeans first came into the area.
 The first recorded event is the Great Flood of 1844, which crested in Kansas City on July 16, 1844, discharged 625000 cuft per second.
 The Great Flood of 1951 discharged 573000 cuft per second, cresting on July 14, 1951.
 This flood devastated the lower Missouri River Valley, including Kansas City, along a reach of river where there was no levee system.
 The Kansas City Stockyards were destroyed and the city was forced to move the development of an airport away from the Missouri River bottoms.
 The Great Flood of 1993 discharged at 541000 cuft per second and devastated much of the upper valley.

 Culture

 The Missouri River Valley Culture, or "Steamboat Society," was first defined in the 1850s by non-Indian residents of the Dakotas who sold wood to steamboats or trapped furs along the river bottoms.
 Gambling, prostitution and illegal alcohol sales to American Indians fueled the growth of the culture, which eventually included outfitters, livestock ranchers and tribal agents.
-A line of urbanized centers grew along the river in response which bloomed when reservations were allotted throughout the region.
+In response to this economic activity, a line of urbanized centers grew along the river, which prospered further when reservations were allotted throughout the region.

 Uniting themselves along the banks of the river, South Dakotans identify themselves even today as "East River" or "West River".
 According to the University of South Dakota, the associated present-day culture of the Missouri River Valley contains a broad swath of political, social, historic, and artistic perspectives.